pembattech/TEACHING/Python/note.md

 🎯 **Exercise:**

 * Write function to add two numbers.
-* Write a function to get the length of a word, then use that length to print if it’s a long word (length > 5) or not.
+* Write a function that takes a word, uses len() to check its length, and prints whether it's a long word (length > 5) or a short word.
 * Write a function that returns the first character of a string, then use it to check if it’s a vowel.

 ---